Vance Worley: Kane County Cougars

 On April 26, 2021, Worley signed with the Kane County Cougars of the American Association of Professional Baseball.
 Worley recorded a 2–2 record and 4.01 ERA with 27 strikeouts in 5 appearances with the Cougars.

 New York Mets (second stint)

 On June 23, 2021, Worley's contract was purchased by the New York Mets organization.
 He made 16 appearances (15 starts) for the Triple-A Syracuse Mets, compiling a 4-6 record and 5.23 ERA with 39 strikeouts over 86 innings of work.
 Worley elected free agency following the season on November 7.

 Kane County Cougars (second stint)

 On May 5, 2022, Worley signed with the Kane County Cougars of the American Association of Professional Baseball.
 He made 18 starts and went 6–9 with a 4.89 ERA with 56 strikeouts in 114 innings.
 Worley was released by the Cougars on September 13.

 International career

 Worley was selected to represent Great Britain at the 2023 World Baseball Classic qualification.
+He represented Great Britain again in the 2026 World Baseball Classic.